Reviewing the regulators: scrutinising final fitness to practise decisions

 An NMC decision involving a nurse who asked one of her former patients for a loan

 We appealed the NMC’s decision to suspend a nurse who visited the home of an elderly former patient and asked for a loan of £3,000.
 The patient loaned £1,000 and the registrant then asked for a further loan at which point the patient complained.
 The panel found that the registrant had acted in an intimidating manner to get the loan and had failed to repay the full amount.
 The panel considered this to be overstepping boundaries and lacking in integrity.
 When deciding what sanction was suitable, the panel took into consideration the registrant’s difficult financial circumstances and imposed a 12-month suspension order.
-We appealed this decision because we felt that the panel had not taken account of the fact that the registrant did not attend the hearing and was not represented, nor had they considered the earlier findings of the nurse’s limited insight and lack of remediation.
+We appealed this decision because we felt that the panel placed too much weight on the registrant’s personal circumstances and not enough weight on her limited insight and lack of remediation when deciding the sanction.
+This argument was particularly strong because the registrant did not attend the hearing and therefore the panel was less able to make judgements on these factors.
 The registrant had also tried to blame the patient.
 These issues were not addressed at the sanction stage and no consideration was given to any attitudinal failing.
 This case was settled by consent with the original sanction of a 12-month suspension order being quashed and the registrant being struck off instead.